 The situation surrounding Coronavirus is changing rapidly, but we are updating this post as we are able to share the best info and advice to help couples who are currently facing the tough decision to postpone their weddings or continue on as planned.
 Feel free to shoot us a message on Facebook chat if we can be of any help!
-Visit our Coronavirus and Wedding Planning Page for more helpful info.
+Visit our Coronavirus Wedding Planning Resource Hub for more helpful info.

 How the Coronavirus is affecting weddings around the United States

 Unless you’ve been living under a rock, you’ve likely heard about the current

 public health crisis pandemic called the Coronavirus (COVID-19).
 You’ve probably heard that there are preventative measures you can take to protect your health as well as advisories around traveling, however, the effects of this outbreak may disrupt many aspects of our daily lives.